zsolutions-io/snarkDB/README.md

 | [better-sqlite3](./DATASOURCES.MD#better-sqlite3-data-source-options) | ✅ | 🕑 | 🕑 |
 | [capacitor](./DATASOURCES.MD#capacitor-data-source-options) | ✅ | 🕑 | 🕑 |

-For all available options for each datasource type, see [datasources documentation](./DATASOURCES.MD).

 ### 2.2 Add a datasource

 To connect a RDBMS to your snarkDB instance: